bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js56">56.
 Create Countdown Timer</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Create a countdown timer in JavaScript, you can use the setlnterval() function to update the timer at regular intervals and calculate the remaining time.
+<p>Create a countdown timer in JavaScript, you can use the
+<span class="consolas">setlnterval()</span> function to update the timer at regular
+intervals and calculate the remaining time.</p>
 <pre>
 // Set the target date for the countdown consttargetDate = new Date('2O23-Ol-Ol OO:OO:OO').getTime();